 People have proposed having Bedrock Linux act as a meta package manager which sits on top of another distro.
 By virtue of its meta-distro nature, Bedrock Linux supports this workflow, while not being constrained to it.
 You can install Bedrock Linux by hijacking another distro's install.
 If you would like, you are then free to continue using the original distro's software while utilizing Bedrock Linux to access software from other distros.
 Functionally, this is very similar to installing some other package manager into a distro.
 The key difference is that, from Bedrock Linux's point of view, there is no major difference between the files from the distro install you've hijacked and the files from the other distros.
-You're free to remove all of the original install's files (sans a few key install-related things such as the bootloader).
+You're free to remove all of the original install's files .
 If you install some distro, such as Slackware, then hijack it into Bedrock Linux, then remove all of the files of the original Slackware install, are you still running the original distro?

 Bedrock Linux is described as a (meta) Linux distribution because this is the most accurate answer when restricted to preexisting concepts.
 It does not need to be treated as such; the system is sufficiently flexible to fill other workflows, such as acting as though it is a package installed onto some other distribution.
 However, describing it by these other workflows alone would be misleading.

 Bedrock Linux is not based on or an offshoot of any other Linux distribution; it was written from scratch.
 Or, if you prefer to look at it from another point of view, it is based on every other major distribution, as that is where it gets the majority of its software.